Anomal-E: A Self-Supervised Network Intrusion Detection System based on Graph Neural Networks: Experiments and Results

 \section{Experiments and Results}

-For the performance evaluation of Anomal-E, multiple testing approaches are considered.
-As labelled datasets are used in this paper, both datasets' contamination and non-contamination is investigated and evaluated against multiple standard anomaly detection algorithm.
-Datasets are randomly and uniformly downsampled to $10\%$ considering the large size of their original representations.
-In training, $70\%$ of data is used.
-Once complete, the remaining $30\%$ of samples are used for testing and performance evaluation.
+For the performance evaluation of Anomal-E, multiple testing approaches were used.
+As labelled datasets were used, both contaminated and non-contaminated datasets were investigated and evaluated against multiple standard anomaly detection algorithms.
+Datasets were randomly and uniformly downsampled to $10\%$ due to the large size of their original representations.
+In training, $70\%$ of the data were used, and the remaining $30\%$ of samples were used for testing and performance evaluation.

-To clearly distinguish the difference and benefit of using Anomal-E embeddings in anomaly detection, our results compare Macro F1-scores between using raw features and Anomal-E embeddings as anomaly detection algorithm inputs.
-Macro F1-Scores are used as a key performance indicator throughout our experiments, as this metric combats the problem of potential imbalance within datasets.